Chapter 8: Advanced Techniques

 Clarify priorities:

 "We have two P0 bugs and three new features in progress.
-What's the
+What is

 The Bridge